gothboiprncss/dotfiles-git/README.md

 I'm also adding a wallpaper that I use.

 _This config is made for an **Nvidia GPU** since I have RTX 4070 TI.
-If you want it to fit for something else you will have to deleate **Nvidia specific env variables form hyprland.conf.**_
+If you want it to fit for something else you'll have to delete **Nvidia specific env variables form hyprland.conf.**_